-Members of the committee shall be are compensated for their attendance at meetings and for time spent in the conduct of committee business, at rates established by the Executive Board of the Legislative Research Council.
+Members of the committee-shall be are compensated for their attendance at meetings and for time spent in the conduct of committee business, at rates established by the Executive Board of the Legislative Research Council.
 The director of the Legislative Research Council, or one or more persons from the director's office, shall act as secretary to the committee, or the committee may employ a secretary Code counsel, and one or more personnel from the Legislative Research Council with the consent of the council's director, shall staff the committee.

-1 1-26-1.3.
+1-26-1.3.
 The director code counsel, with the consent of the director of the Legislative Research Council, may delegate the duties imposed by this chapter to other persons in the Legislative Research Council's council's office.
 Each person to whom the duties are delegated has the same power and authority as the director code counsel for the purposes of this chapter.
 The papers specifying the delegation of duties shall must be filed with the secretary of state.

-- 7 Section 5.
-That § 1-26-2.1 be AMENDED: - 8 1-26-2.1.
-An agency shall, when submitting any proposed rule that will have a 9 direct impact on small business, prepare an impact statement that includes the following: - 10 (1) A narrative explanation in plain, easy-to-read language of the effect of the rule on 11 small business, the basis for its enactments, and why the rule is needed; - 12 (2) An identification and estimate of the number of small businesses subject to the proposed rule; - (3)(2) The projected reporting and recordkeeping required for compliance with the proposed rule, including the types of professional skills necessary for preparation of the report or record; - 17 (4)(3) A statement narrative explanation, in plain and easy-to-read language, of the 18 probable effect of the rule on impacted small-business businesses; and - (5)(4) A description of any less intrusive or less costly alternative methods of achieving the purpose of the proposed rule. - 21 An agency is only required to use readily available information and existing 22 resources to prepare the impact statement. - 23 For purposes of this section, "small business" means a nongovernmental entity 24 that employs twenty-five or fewer full-time employees. - 25 Section 6.
-That § 1-26-4 be AMENDED: - 1-26-4.
-The following notice, service, and public hearing procedure must be used to adopt, amend, or repeal a permanent rule: - (1) An agency shall serve a copy of a proposed rule and any publication described in § 1-26-6.6 upon the departmental secretary, bureau commissioner, public utilities commissioner, or constitutional officer to which it is attached for the secretary's, commissioner's, or officer's written approval to proceed; - 32 (2) After receiving the written approval of the secretary, commissioner, or officer to 33 proceed, the agency shall servethe director code counsel with a copy of: the
+- 1-26-2.1.
+An agency shall, when submitting any proposed rule that will have a direct impact on small business, prepare an impact statement that includes the following: - (1) A narrative explanation in plain, easy-to-read language of the effect of the rule on small business, the basis for its enactments, and why the rule is needed; - (2) An identification and estimate of the number of small businesses subject to the proposed rule; - (3)(2) The projected reporting and recordkeeping required for compliance with the proposed rule, including the types of professional skills necessary for preparation of the report or record; and - (4)(3) A statement_narrative explanation, in plain and easy to read language, of the probable effect_of the rule on impacted small business_businesses; and - (5)(4) A description of any less intrusive or less costly alternative methods of achieving the purpose of the proposed rule.

+An agency is only required to use readily available information and existing resources to prepare the impact statement.

+For purposes of this section, "small business" means a nongovernmental entity that employs twenty-five or fewer full-time employees.

+- 1-26-4.
+The following notice, service, and public hearing procedure must be used to adopt, amend, or repeal a permanent rule: - (1) An agency shall serve a copy of a proposed rule and any publication described in § 1-26-6.6 upon the departmental secretary, bureau commissioner, public utilities commissioner, or constitutional officer to which it is attached for the secretary's, commissioner's, or officer's written approval to proceed; - (2) After receiving the written approval of the secretary, commissioner, or officer to proceed, the agency shall serve-the director_code counsel with a copy of: the